Frequently Asked Questions About Certification

 + How long is a company's certification valid?

 The certification lasts for one year from the date of issue.
 WBEs that wish to remain certified must recertify each year.
-However, WBEs are encouraged to begin the recertification process 90 days prior to the expiration date.
+However, WBEs are encouraged to begin the recertification process at least 90 days prior to the expiration date to avoid a lapse in certification.

 + How do I download my company's certificate?